ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Druid/Circle of the Moon.md

 ### Thousand Forms (Level 14)

 By 14th level, you have learned to use magic to alter your physical form in more subtle ways.
-You can cast the [alter self](/3-Con
+You can cast the [alter self](/3-Content/Compendiums/spells/alter-self-xphb.md) spell at will.